Rip Ryman

-I.C.
-"Rip" Ryman (born January 9, 1934 in Nashville, Tennessee) is a member of the Metropolitan Council of Nashville and Davidson County, representing the 10th district.
+Irvin Carney "Rip" Ryman (January 9, 1934 – September 21, 2020) was an American politician who was a member of the Metropolitan Council of Nashville and Davidson County, representing the 10th district.

-Education and career
+Life and career

+Rip Ryman was born in Nashville, Tennessee on January 9, 1934.
+He served in the U.S. military during the Korean War, from 1952 to 1954.
+He graduated from East High School in 1952, attended Belmont College from 1954 to 1955, and went to the University of Tennessee at Nashville from 1959 to 1962.

 In October 2006, Vice Mayor Howard Gentry picked Rip Ryman to be Chair of the Budget and Finance Committee.
 He serves on both the Parks, Library, Recreation, and Public Entertainment Facility Committee and the Public Safety - Beer and Regulated Beverages Committee.

-Rip Ryman served in the U.S. military during the Korean War, from 1952 to 1954.
-He graduated from East High School in 1952, attended Belmont College from 1954 to 1955, and went to the University of Tennessee at Nashville from 1959 to 1962.
+Ryman died in Goodlettsville, Tennessee on September 21, 2020, at the age of 86.

 Political views

 Proposals

-Rip Ryman proposed raising the mayor's salary from $136,500 to $160,000, an increase of 17%, after the Metro Civil Service Commission recommendation based on the salaries of mayors in 13 other comparable cities.
+Ryman proposed raising the mayor's salary from $136,500 to $160,000, an increase of 17%, after the Metro Civil Service Commission recommendation based on the salaries of mayors in 13 other comparable cities.
 Ryman also suggested amending the resolution to bring down the pay raise to only 9%, because Metro employees had their salaries raised by only 4% in the four previous years.
 Upset by a $10 parking ticket he got outside Metro City Hall, and difficulty finding parking spaces outside the building, he proposed restricting the on-street parking open to the public to Metro city council members during the afternoons.

 Votes

-Rip Ryman voted against Sylvan Park historic zoning, for Lower Broadway historic zoning, and against a Westin Hotel on Lower Broadway.
+Ryman voted against Sylvan Park historic zoning, for Lower Broadway historic zoning, and against a Westin Hotel on Lower Broadway.
 On the third reading, he voted in favor of the proposal for a new ballpark for the Nashville Sounds, which included provisions for hotels, condos, shops and other businesses on the land adjacent to the stadium.